cdig/reanimator/README.md

 By default, the moved object(s) will push all objects in their path.
 However, if the Shift key is held, only objects that are connected via a line segment will be pushed.

 A slide operation occurs along a particular axis.
 For the most part, an object can only be slid along an axes shared by one or more line segment(s) it is attached to.
 As the object is slid, those line segments will then stretch and/or shrink.

+If holding shift, the slide will not push things that aren't connected to the object being slid.
+Note that you can press and release shift while sliding without releasing the mouse to toggle which mode you're in.
+This is useful.

 ### The freeze tool